maybeLynd/XivUI/README.md

 **Statusbar**
 - While checking other components for the same type of disable bug, I found the statusbar's frame/background wasn't being shown on re-enable.

-**Component commands no longer error when the component is disabled or you haven't logged in yet**
-- They print a short hint instead of throwing.

 **XivUI Menu**
 - The loot drop list (and other floating panels) used to draw over the menu and make it flicker.
 The menu is now layered above all components, so it stays solid on top.
 - Closing the menu while the loot bag was still open could also leave a bugged empty menu behind.